Raman0101/Abobe-Challenge_1B/README.md

-# PDF Outline Extractor 📖
+# PDF Collection Analyzer 📖

 A blazing-fast PDF processing solution developed for **Adobe India Hackathon 2025 - Challenge 1a**.
-It extracts structured data including the **document title** and **table of contents (outline)** from PDFs and outputs JSON files.
-Fully containerized, offline-compatible, and optimized under strict performance constraints.
+This system acts as an intelligent document analyst, extracting the **title** from each PDF in a collection and generating a single, structured `combined_output.json` file.
+The solution is fully containerized, offline-compatible, and optimized for strict performance constraints.

 ---

 ## 🔍 Approach

-This solution processes all PDFs in the `/input` directory and generates corresponding structured `.json` files in the `/output` directory.
+This solution processes all PDFs in the `/input` directory and generates **one combined JSON file** in the `/output` directory.
 It extracts:
-- The **document title**
+- The **document title** from each PDF
-- A hierarchical **outline** (table of contents/bookmarks), including:
-  - `text`: heading text
-  - `level`: outline depth (hierarchy)
-  - `page`: page number where the section starts

-It uses PyMuPDF to access internal PDF metadata and outline structure, then formats the extracted data to match a predefined schema.

-**Key Features:**
-- Processes multiple PDFs in one go
-- Skips files without outlines
-- Fully offline and Dockerized
-- Meets all resource constraints:
-  - ≤200MB model size (no ML models used)
-  - ≤10 seconds for a 50-page PDF
+- The **filename** of each PDF

+It then combines these with user-provided metadata:
+- **Challenge Info** (challenge ID, test case name, description)
-  - CPU-only execution
+- **Persona** (role)
-  - ≤16GB RAM
+- **Job-to-be-done** (task)

+All metadata is collected via command-line prompts at runtime, making the solution fully generic and adaptable to any domain, persona, or task.

 ---

-## 📚 Models and Libraries Used
+## 📚 Libraries Used

 This solution **does not use any heavy ML model**.
 It is built using the following Python library:

-- [`PyMuPDF`](https://pymupdf.readthedocs.io/en/latest/) (`fitz`) – For parsing PDF metadata and outlines
+- [`pdfplumber`](https://github.com/jsvine/pdfplumber) – For parsing PDF content and extracting titles

 Install dependencies using: